Skorpianking/EchoWorld/readme.md

 Black is World Frame.
 [0,0] is at the center.
 Green is Vehicle Frame.
 All SensedObjects are pre-transformed to be in this frame.
 Types include: "Home", "Obstacle", and "Food".

+##### Networked Vehicles

+Networking leverages Apache ActiveMQ.
+See the user_guide.html file in the activeMQ docs folder for execution instructions.
+The server must be started prior to agents connecting.

+Vehicles sends json strings via that STOMP protocol.
+STOMP is well supported in both Java and Python.